aws-solutions-library-samples/guidance-for-customizing-normalization-library-for-aws-entity-resolution/README.md

 cdk destroy
 ```

-Once the stack has been deleted successfully, you may delete the input and output Amazon S3 buckets manually by visiting the AWS S3 Console oage.
+Once the stack has been deleted successfully, you may delete the input and output Amazon S3 buckets manually by visiting the AWS S3 Console page.